Importance of Hiring a K-1 Visa Lawyer in Atlanta, GA

-If you and your partner are already married but had the wedding in your spouse’s country, then you may not need the K-1 visa as long as your marriage is recognized under US law.
+If you and your partner are already married but had the wedding in your spouse’s country, you may not need the K-1 visa as long as your marriage is recognized under U.S. law.
 In that case, the K-3 visa would likely be a more appropriate option for you.
-But it’s best to consult an attorney before you begin the process to make sure.
+But it’s best to consult experienced attorneys before you begin the process to make sure.

 Can the K-1 Visa Be Extended?

-K-1 visas are valid for 90 days, within which the applicant and US citizen sponsor should be married.
-If they fail to get married within the stipulated time, the foreign national fiancé would need to leave the US or face deportation.
+K-1 visas are valid for 90 days, within which the applicant and U.S. citizen sponsor should be married.
+If they fail to get married within the stipulated time, the foreign national fiancé must leave the U.S. or face deportation.